 Chamonix – Arrive in Europe and transfer by train or airport shuttle to Chamonix, France, the stylish mountaineering village at the base of Mont Blanc.

-The trip is easy and very scenic.
+The trip to Chamonix is straight forward and very scenic.
 If you arrive early, you might consider a couple days on your own in Chamonix at the start of the trip.
-Relax in the evening at our cozy village hotel.
-Dinner is included in Chamonix, but can be left off if you’d like to explore on your own.
-There are a lot of superb options, and we will give you a list of some of our favorite restaurants in town.
+Relax in the evening at your cozy village hotel.
+There are a lot of superb options for dinner this evening, and we will give you a list of some of our favorite restaurants in town.

 Col de la Forclaz – On your first hiking day of the tour, cross the Col de Balme into Switzerland, with sweeping views of Mont Blanc and the Chamonix valley.